Chapter 2: A Day in the Life of a Foodie on the Road

 When I'd gone to pick up the danish I noticed a couple old people sitting at a table nearby drinking coffee.
 I said, "I hope that when I get old the highlight of my week isn't going to Hannafords on a Tuesday morning for my free danish and coffee.
 You know what Hannaford is doing.
 They put out this cheap shit.
 Then they advertise that they offer free danish and coffee to seniors on Tuesdays so it makes them look good."

 Back on our bikes we managed to make it to the end of our stint on Route 2 without getting killed and stopped in the little town of Millers Falls for lunch.
-We didn't see a waterfall, just a tattoo parlor, laundermat, bridal/tuxedo store, a pub that served food from open to close, a cafe, and an art studio.
+We didn't see a waterfall, just a tattoo parlor, laundromat, bridal/tuxedo store, a pub that served food from open to close, a cafe, and an art studio.
 We sat in a couple chairs outside the tattoo parlor on the corner at the intersection where we would be turning to go down what looked on the map to be another main route.
 For a few minutes I counted the number of vehicles that were turning to go our way.
 Only about two or three every minute or so.
 Things were looking up.

 On my long bike adventure back in 1980 I discovered that Hershey's chocolate bars go well with graham crackers.
 Add peanut butter and you've got your own sort of Reese's cup.
 It's delicious and full of all the nutrients you need to pedal up those hills.
 We had all the fixings today.